 Although the Mamiya Auto XTL used an all-new and proprietary lens mount, Mamiya shows it’s M42 screw mount roots with a special “P-Mount” adapter that was available for this camera which not only allowed 42mm screw mount lenses to be used, they also retained the automatic diaphragm feature of those lenses.
 This approach was also used by Franke & Heidecke with their ill-fated Rolleiflex SL35 from 1970.
 Available in the Auto XTL’s lens mount were 12 different Mamiya/Sekor lenses ranging from a 21mm f/4 wide angle, all the way to a 600mm f/8 telephoto.
 There was even a 90-230mm f/4.5 zoom lens!

 The viewfinder of the Auto XTL is fully loaded, with a shutter speed scale along the bottom, like the Nikkormat FT series, an aperture scale along the lower part of the right side, and three square indicators, marked M, A, and S, for “Manual”, “Average” and “Spot”.
 The “M” indicator shows up whenever the camera is not in AE mode, and either the “A” or “S” shows up to indicate which metering option you have selected.
 Although this amount of information is nice to have, the Auto XTL was about a decade before back-lit viewfinder screens would become common, so it relied on light entering the lens to illuminate all of this information.
 In low lighting situation, these readings were useless.
-The two images above show a realistic shooting scene, along with the viewfinder pointed toward the sky so that you can better see everything.
+The two images below show a realistic shooting scene, along with the viewfinder pointed toward the sky so that you can better see everything.